JYChen18/RPMG/README.md

 # Projective Manifold Gradient Layer for Deep Rotation Regression (CVPR 2022)

+## Introduction
+This project is based on our paper [Projective Manifold Gradient Layer for Deep Rotation Regression](https://arxiv.org/abs/2110.11657).

 ## Installation
 Create a new environment using [Anaconda](https://www.anaconda.com/) and install dependencies.
 ```